oracle/weblogic-remote-console/documentation/content/en/latest/administration-server/domain-configuration/_index.md

                               <tr>
                                  <td>
                                     <p>To set the <code>SameSite</code> cookie attribute if required for web browser support.</p>
-                                    <p>When <span id="GUID-352F58BB-AE18-4414-9A9A-64A96429DAF0__WRC">WebLogic Remote Console</span> establishes a connection with the WebLogic Server domain, a HTTP cookie is established with the Web Browser session.</p>
+                                    <p>When WebLogic Remote Console establishes a connection with the WebLogic Server domain, a HTTP cookie is established with the Web Browser session.</p>
                                     <p>For security reasons, the <code>SameSite</code> attribute of the HTTP cookie may need to be set for the Web Browser to accept the HTTP session cookie.</p>
                                  </td>
                                  <td>